jidongbsu/cs452-device-driver-2/README.md

 # sudo echo 'E' > /proc/lincoln/cmd
 ```

 we need to enable the keyboard.
-In other words, we want to send the *0xf4* command to the keyboard - write this 0xf4 to the data port.
+In other words, we want to send the *0xf4* command to the keyboard - write this 0xf4 to the data register.
 The expected effect of this command is, the keyboard will become responsive again.

 **Question**: when the keyboard is not responsive at all, how can the user even enter the second command - which enables the keyboard?